top of page

 20220712_141535.jpg

-Accessible Toilets: Accessible toilets are located on the first floor on the 1745 House Museum.
+Accessible Toilets: Accessible toilets are located on the ground floor on the 1745 House Museum.
 If you have any questions please ask our museum stewards or any other members of our team nearby.

 The first floor of the 1745 House Museum is accessible, although the entrance is 83cm wide.
 The Kettle Garden Cafe, the Draper's Shop, the Loom Room and most of our Enchanting Woodland Grounds are too.